 2 Timothy 3:16 says that all Scripture is from God and all of it can be used for “teaching, rebuking, correcting and training in righteousness.”
 With that in mind, anyone who is dealing with addiction — or who is trying to help or understand someone who is struggling with substance abuse or alcoholism — might turn to the Scriptures for comfort and advice.

-As always, God’s word is full of many bits of wisdom and comfort applicable to the situation, and our blog has covered a number of Scriptures relevant to topics such as alcohol, drug abuse, depression and anxiety.
+As always, God’s word is full of many bits of wisdom and comfort applicable to the situation, and our blog has covered a number of Scriptures relevant to topics such as alcohol, drug abuse, depression, and anxiety.
 But what if you’re looking for specific examples?
-You might wonder: are there stories of people struggling in addiction in the Scriptures?
+You might wonder: are there stories of people struggling with addiction in the Scriptures?

 The Bible addresses addiction in a number of ways, though you don’t find Jesus telling the parable of the man addicted to a specific substance.
 The Bible does talk about drunkenness and use of substances in an addictive way as a sin; the point often made in Scripture is that an individual who clings to addiction is not putting God first, and that creates an idol of the addiction or the substance itself.
 While modern medicine knows that addiction can be caused by a chemical reaction and is, in fact, partly a physical illness, clinging to it and refusing to allow God in to help you can distance you from God and cause your relationship with Christ to falter.

 Taking that concept of addiction, we can see numerous “addicts” in the Scripture.
 Some are addicted to money.
-Some are addicted to glory.
-Others are addicted to the idea that they are right and good and lawful.
+Others are addicted to glory.
+Several are addicted to the idea that they are right and good and lawful.

 Jesus and the Rich Man